Damn Good Tillamook Bay Fishing Charters

 What types of fishing charters are common in Tillamook Bay?

-Inshore fishing is the most popular in Tillamook Bay as well as nearshore fishing, river fishing, and jetty fishing.
+Inshore fishing is the most popular type of fishing in Tillamook Bay as well as nearshore fishing, river fishing, and jetty fishing.

-The most commonly sought after species in Tillamook Bay are: 1. chinook salmon, 2. coho salmon, 3. crab, and 4. steelhead.
+The most commonly sought after species in Tillamook Bay are: 1. chinook salmon, 2. coho salmon, 3. crab, 4. lingcod, and 5. rockfish.

-The most common fishing techniques in Tillamook Bay are trolling, light tackle fishing, and cut bait fishing but artificial lure fishing and bottom fishing are popular as well.
+The most common fishing techniques in Tillamook Bay are trolling, bottom fishing, and light tackle fishing but cut bait fishing and drift fishing are popular as well.

 How much do Tillamook Bay fishing charters cost?

-in Tillamook Bay prices can range anywhere from about $420 to $1,600, but the average price for a half day trip in Tillamook Bay is $575.
-The average price for a full day trip in Tillamook Bay is $1,135.
+Prices in Tillamook Bay can range anywhere from about $440 to $2,025, but the average price for a half day trip in Tillamook Bay is $586.
+The average price for a full day trip in Tillamook Bay is $1,234.

 What month is best for fishing in Tillamook Bay?

-The most popular season for fishing in Tillamook Bay is fall, and most anglers book their trips 4 days in advance.
+The most popular season for fishing in Tillamook Bay is summer, and most anglers book their trips 32 days in advance.

 Do I need a Tillamook Bay fishing license and what are the bag limits in Tillamook Bay?

 See here for more information on fishing licenses in Tillamook Bay, bag limits for target species, and fishing season regulations in Tillamook Bay.
-When in doubt, your fishing guide will always know the right rules and regulations in Tillamook Bay.
+When in doubt, your guide will always know all the relevant rules and regulations in Tillamook Bay.

 What is fishing in Tillamook Bay all about?